 - Dawn Conrardy is one of our Foundation Governors and has responsibility for Safeguarding and will oversee the health & safety at Fountains School.
 Dawn will also ensure that we uphold the Christian ethos in the school.

-- Georgina Wray has been co-opted onto the governing body, she is the assistant head teacher at Fountains School and teaches key stage one.
+- Georgina Wray has been co-opted onto the governing body, she teaches Key stage one at Fountains School.
 She is on the academies working party.

 - Kay Hickingbotham has been co-opted onto the governing body.
 She teaches key stage one at Grewelthorpe School.
 She is on the resources committee and the academies working party.

 - Joanne Martin is a parent governor.
 She is on the resources committee, the complaints panel and the staff discipline appeal panel.
 She is also pupil premium champion.

 We do not have any Associate Governors at this time.

 Click here to see an enlarged version of this table.

 Click here to see Governor attendance and declarations of interest 2017 2018.